-A doctoral student is required to complete the program, including approval of the doctoral dissertation and the passing of the dissertation defense, within eight years after the date of successful completion of the qualifying examination.
-To request an extension, the IST Graduate Programs Office must send a memo to the Director of Graduate Enrollment Services for review.
+A doctoral student is required to complete the program, including approval of the doctoral dissertation and the passing of the dissertation defense, within eight years after successful completion of the Qualifying Examination (generally completed at the end of the first year).
+To request an extension, the IST Graduate Programs Office must send a memo from the Graduate Programs Director to the Director of Graduate Enrollment Services for review.
 The extension may be granted in appropriate circumstances.

-6. Language and Communication Requirements
+(5) Language and Communication Requirements

 In addition to successfully fulfilling the English competency expectation through the AEOCPT exam and/or remediation, all candidates must be competent in the English language and must have demonstrated skills in the communication of ideas orally and in writing that are commensurate with the requirement of professional work.
-One component of the qualifying examination is an assessment of written and oral English proficiency.
-If English proficiency problems are discovered through coursework or the qualifying exam, the student must work with his/her adviser to plan for remediation which may include additional coursework, mentoring, or other activities.
+One component of the Qualifying Examination is an assessment of written and oral English proficiency.
+If English proficiency problems are discovered through coursework or the qualifying exam, the student may be assigned specific remedial coursework or other activities; more generally, students experiencing language difficulties must work with their advisers to plan for remediation.